 This stove has been tested for use with an open door in conjunction with a fire screen, sold separately.
-Make sure the fire screen is properly secured on the stove to avoid any risk of fire.
-When the fire screen is in use, it is important not to leave the stove unattended to respond promptly in the event of smoke spillage into the room.
+The fire screen must be properly secured on the stove to avoid any risk of sparks damaging the flooring.
+When the fire screen is in use, do not leave the stove unattended to respond promptly in the event of smoke spillage into the room.
 Potential causes of smoke spillage are described in Section "9.
 The Venting System" of this manual.
 See "Appendix 2: Optional Fire Screen Installation" for installation instructions.